 Where to Buy 6061, 7075, and Other Aluminum Alloys

-Industrial Metal Service specializes in supplying 6061, 7075, and a variety of other aluminum alloys to machine shops, fabricators, and manufacturers in the San Francisco Bay Area.
+Industrial Metal Service specializes in supplying 6061, 7075, and a variety of other aluminum alloy options to machine shops, fabricators, and manufacturers in the San Francisco Bay Area.
 We also ship to a growing number of customers across the U.S. who don’t have the benefit of a local supplier.
-We stock an extensive inventory of aluminum alloys, including 6061 and 7075, and offer customers the option of buying new metal sourced from U.S. mills or verified remnants, which offer considerable savings.
-We also provide cut-to-size sawing services.